 Having said this, there are some real-world applications of the opportunity cost concept that investors can put to work.

 - Make sure you aren’t being too conservative.
-While a conservative approach is called for in many situations, particularly in the case of retired investors or those who will need to use their investment money for a specific purpose in a short period of time (say, the need to pay for college in a year), younger investors can afford to take more risk in exchange for better longer-term returns.
+While a conservative approach is called for in many situations, particularly in the case of retired investors or those who will need to use their investment money for a specific purpose in a short period of time (say, the need to pay for college in a year), younger investors can afford to take more risks in exchange for better longer-term returns.
 As a result, taking too conservative of an approach early on – for example, a 30-year old who invests most of his or her savings in bonds – represents a significant opportunity cost over the long term.

 - Opportunity cost in investing should be viewed through the lens of your personal financial situation.
 Would you be better off paying down debt?
-If an investor earns a 6% yield on investment but is paying out 18% annually in credit card interest, that person is in fact, losing money, not earning it.
+If an investor earns a 6% yield on an investment, but is paying out 18% annually in credit card interest, that person is, in fact, losing money, not earning it.

 - Finally, opportunity cost can occur when being fully invested keeps you from missing the chance to take advantage of significant market downturns.
-In August-September 2011, for instance, the high-yield bond market lost 12% of its value.
-In the next month, high yield rebounded with a return of over 10%, one of its best monthly returns of all time.
-An investor who didn’t have the cash to put to work in this downturn had a meaningful opportunity cost.
+An investor who doesn't have the cash to put to work in a downturn will have a meaningful opportunity cost.

 The Bottom Line

 Opportunity cost should never be a prime consideration because it can lead you to take on more risk than you should in an effort to get the highest possible return.
-At the same time, it’s good to keep the concept to keep in mind in order to keep your opportunity costs to a reasonable minimum.
+At the same time, it’s good to keep the concept in mind in order to keep your opportunity costs to a reasonable minimum.